-To date, our Non-IND, IRB-Approved Clinical Studies have been exploratory in nature and in small numbers of subjects.
+To date, our Non-IND, IRB-Approved Clinical Studies have been exploratory in nature, with a primary focus on the assessment of safety and tolerability, and have been conducted in small numbers of subjects.
 Data from larger subsequent studies may not support or may be inconsistent with our observations in our completed Non-IND, IRB-Approved Clinical Studies.
 From time to time, we may conduct Non-IND, IRB-Approved Clinical Studies and Clinical Trials that result in interim or preliminary data.
 These data are subject to the risk that one or more of the outcomes may materially change as preclinical studies complete, subject enrollment continues and more subject data become available.
 Preliminary or top-line data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 Material inconsistencies between preliminary or interim data and final data could significantly harm our business prospects.